Updated: March 24, 2026

 - AIMA extension fee: €34

-Note on AIMA: AIMA is the Agency for Integration, Migration, and Asylum.
-They are the body responsible for issuing residence permits in Portugal.
+Note: AIMA is the Agency for Integration, Migration, and Asylum.
+They are responsible for issuing residence permits in Portugal.

 - Visa conditions: Valid from the exact date for two years, but stays are limited to 90 days (within a 180-day period)